arsip/bestguess/README.md

 # BestGuess

-BestGuess is a tool for command-line benchmarking, a type sometimes called "macro-benchmarking" because entire programs are measured.
+BestGuess is a tool for command-line benchmarking, sometimes called "macro-benchmarking" because entire programs are measured.

 BestGuess does these things: